takuma-yoneda/lmn/README.md

 # Run a script on the host (on elm):
 $ lmn run elm --mode ssh -- python hello.py

-# Run a script quickly on the host without syncing any files ("bare"-run; on elm)
+# Run a command quickly on the host without syncing any files ("bare"-run; on elm)
 $ lmn brun elm -- hostname

 # Check GPU usage on elm (This is equivalent to `lmn brun elm -- nvidia-smi`)